benkolera/ylj-reading-the-tea-leaves/workshop/installation.md

 ### Elm Dependencies

 To make sure Elm is all happy and that it downloads all of the packages you need before the workshop.
-Jump into the /elm directory of this project and run elm-reactor.
+Jump into the /elm directory of this project and run `elm-reactor`.

 In a browser, navigate to http://localhost:8000/test.html and wait for hello world to appear.
 It needs to install a few dependencies to get there, so don't worry if it